A combined first and second order variational approach for image reconstruction: Introduction

 In the case of inf-convolution \eqref{infconv} the regularised image $u=u_1+u_2$ consists of a function $u_1\in BV(\Omega)$ and a function $u_2\in BH(\Omega)$ which are balanced against each other by positive parameters $\alpha,\beta$.
 Differently, a minimiser $u$ of \eqref{functional} is in $BH(\Omega)$ as a whole and as such is more regular than the infimal convolution minimiser which is a function in $BV(\Omega)$.
-Hence, infimal convolution reproduced edges in an image as perfect jumps while in our combined total variation - bounded Hessian approach edges are lines where the image function has a large but finite gradient everywhere.
-Our approach \eqref{functional} can be made equivalent to infimal convolution if combined with the correct choice of adaptive regularisation, e.g., \cite{HintermuellerDong,frick2011statistical}.
+Hence, infimal convolution reproduces edges in an image as perfect jumps while in our combined first and second order total variation approach edges are lines where the image function has a large but finite gradient everywhere.
+We believe that our approach \eqref{functional} can be made equivalent to infimal convolution if combined with the correct choice of adaptive regularisation, e.g. \cite{HintermuellerDong,frick2011statistical}.
 More precisely, we replace the two constant parameters $\alpha$ and $\beta$ by spatially varying functions $\alpha(x),\beta(x)$ and minimise for $u$